criipto/docs-old/authentication/auth0.md

 3. [Create Auth0 connections](#auth0-connection)
 4. [Integrate your application with Auth0](#integrate)

-In the follwoing you will be configuring first Criipto Verify, then Auth0, and finally finishing the Criipto Verify configuration with the information you get from Auth0.
+In the following you will be configuring first Criipto Verify, then Auth0, and finally finishing the Criipto Verify configuration with the information you get from Auth0.
 Once configured you may test that everything works from Auth0.